What will my consultation be like?

 Will you be able to give me styling advice?

-Yes, check ups normally take place three months after your initial consultation or where there has been an update in your hair journey.
-The aim of the check-up is to see how you're getting on, give updated advice where needed, alter treatment where needed and answer any questions you have.
+Yes, check-ups normally take place three months after your initial consultation or where there has been an update in your hair journey.
+The aim of a check-up is to see how you're getting on, give updated advice where needed, alter treatment where needed and answer any questions you have.

 What type of treatment will you recommend?

-Hair problems can occur for any reason relating to the bodies health.
-Because we have a completely holistic approach to scalp and hair conditions we may prescribe treatment that may not seem to relate to your hair problem.
-For example we may recommend a supplement to support your adrenal glands to address an issue of stress in the body which is causing your hair loss.
+Hair problems can occur for any reason relating to the body’s health.
+Because we have a completely holistic approach to scalp and hair conditions, we may prescribe treatment that may not seem to relate to your hair problem.
+For example, we may recommend a supplement to support your adrenal glands to address an issue of stress in the body which is causing your hair loss.

 How long will it take for treatment to work?

 It may not be what you want to hear, but treatment will not work overnight and will require a bit of time and patience.
-Because everyone is different we all respond differently to treatment, with some people seeing an improvement quickly and others taking longer.
-It's also important to take into consideration health, stress and lifestyle changes which can effect how quickly your hair responds to treatment and may even prevent it from working.
+Because everyone is different, we all respond differently to treatment, with some people seeing an improvement quickly and others taking longer.
+It's also important to take into consideration health, stress and lifestyle changes which have a massive influence on how quickly your hair responds to treatment and may even prevent it from working.